fracmak/grunt-contrib-csslint/README.md

 If the absoluteFilePathsForFormatters option is specified and set to `true`, the file names in the generated reports are absolute.

+###### extraRules
+Type: `array|String`
+Default value: `null`

+Specifies the file paths/patterns containing extra csslint rules.
+The files need to be commonjs modules that export the csslint rule object which will be given to csslint.addRule(...)

 ### Usage Examples

 ```js